 - Increased Need to Urinate

-It is possible to experience physical symptoms without mental symptoms, and mental symptom without physical symptoms, but typically people experience both.
+It is possible to experience physical symptoms without mental symptoms, and mental symptoms without physical symptoms, but typically people experience both.
 On an annual basis, GAD affects more than 3% of the population, and women are slightly more likely to receive a diagnosis for anxiety than men.

 Although anxiety can occur at any time, the disorder generally begins between the teenage years and middle age for those who experience it.
 The symptoms often increase over time.
 While they may start off subtle and easily overlooked, they can become debilitating over the years without some type of management.